-In recent years more attenuation is being paid to the steel surface cleanliness and profile requirements for protective coatings.
+In recent years more attention is being paid to the steel surface cleanliness and profile requirements for protective coatings.

 Driven by a need for increased coating life and also changing coating technology with solvent-less Ultra High Build Epoxies, surface profile is a regular topic of conversation with contractors and inspectors.